 Conservation was Stewart’s watchword as her research uncovered more of the fragility of native species in the face of radical change.
 She devoted herself to the attempt to save the Pine Bush, a region of rare species tucked between Albany and Schenectady which had by her time already suffered the loss of eighty percent of its habitable land to urban sprawl.
 What was once twenty-five thousand acres chock full of protected species had been winnowed down to a mere four thousand, and Stewart wanted to ensure that those slim acres survived not only for their own sake, but to teach future generations important ecological lessons.
 For twelve years she served on the Albany Pine Bush Preserve Commission, a stretch of service for which she was recognized in 2004.

 Retiring in 1997 from official teaching duties, Stewart immediately undertook the task of becoming a founding director of the University of Albany’s groundbreaking Graduate Program in Biodiversity, Conservation, and Policy, providing programs that would train future generations to recognize, categorize, and act against threats to the environment that earlier generations could only grimly record while all around them nature burned.
-The establishing of that program set the cap on a career that had included the publishing of a landmark text, the first woman presidency of the American Society of Ichthyologists and Herpetologists (in 1979), four decades of inspiration as a teacher, and the production of a wealth of data concerning the interaction between amphibians and environment.
+The establishing of that program set the cap on a career that had included the publishing of a landmark text, the third woman presidency of the American Society of Ichthyologists and Herpetologists (in 1979), four decades of inspiration as a teacher, and the production of a wealth of data concerning the interaction between amphibians and environment.
 Honored by multiple awards and professional memberships throughout her life, she died in 2006 having seen farther than most, and prepared the tools that would be picked up thankfully by those to follow, whensoever they might catch up.